WiiLink24/wfc-server/README.md

-# wwfc
+# WiiLink WFC
-WiiLink Wi-Fi Connection aims to be an open source server replacement for Nintendo Wi-Fi Connection.
-Currently, a work in progress
+WiiLink Wi-Fi Connection is an open source server replacement for the late Nintendo Wi-Fi Connection, supporting both Nintendo DS and Wii games.
+This repository contains the server-side source code.

-## Current Support
-- Matchmaking (No server sorting yet)
-- Adding Friends

 ## Setup
 You will need: